sarahRosannaBusch/lia-amakiir/README.md

 4. Generate a production build and deploy it to gh-pages repo in GitHub npm run deploy

+Note: this will create a gh-pages branch and push only deployment code to it, so I switched my GitHub Pages settings to build it from there, keeping it separate from the source code in the main branch.

 View app at: https://sarahrosannabusch.github.io/lia-amakiir/